St George's Church, Benenden

 10 am Sung Eucharist

-Sunday 23rd November - The Sunday Next before Advent
+Sunday 23rd November - Christ the King

 8 am - Holy Communion